Manaslu Circuit Trek for Indian Citizens: Cost, Permits, Itinerary & Travel Guide (2026)

 For a more detailed seasonal comparison, see our complete guide to the best time for the Manaslu Circuit Trek.

-How many days should Indian trekkers allow for the Manaslu Circuit Trek?
+How many days are needed for the Manaslu Circuit Trek?

 Most trekkers choose itineraries lasting between 12 and 14 days.
 This allows sufficient time for acclimatization, comfortable daily walking distances, and a safer crossing of Larkya La Pass.